Note Taking Manual

 - Sharing Material

-3.1 Org-Mode
+3.1 Org-Mode and Markdown

-is full featured and powerful, there are a
+While org-mode is full featured and powerful, there are a

 few reasons I don't like it for the backbone of a note taking system: